nocandefense/dustirc/docs/trial.md

 2. Configure auto-reconnect for persistent connections
 3. Use the ping command to monitor connection quality
 4. Check the workspace log file for message history
+5. Try the `Dust: Status` command (when implemented) to view connection details